roiskid/helios/README.md

 wp-helios
 =========

-WP-Helios is a WordPress adaptation of of the responsive HTML template Helios originally by html5up.net.
+WP-Helios is a WordPress adaptation of the responsive HTML template Helios originally by html5up.net.